 In addition to the underlying credit ratings, municipal bond insurance from FGIC, MBIA and FSA secure certain maturities of several of the above bond issues.
-The FSA insured bonds carry the insured ratings of "AAA" by Standard & Poor's and Fitch Investors Service and "Aaa' by Moody's Investors Service.
-Bond insurers FGIC and MBIA experienced a series of downgrades during calendar year 2008.
-As a result, the underlying credit ratings for the University of Connecticut now exceed the credit ratings of FGIC and MBIA.
+Originally, the insurance provided "AAA" credit ratings.
+The bond insurers have experienced a series of downgrades since calendar year 2008.
+As a result the FSA insured bonds carry the insured ratings of "AAA" by Standard & Poor's and "AA+" by Fitch Investors Service and "Aa3" by Moody's Investors Service, and the underlying credit ratings for the UCONN 2000 bonds now exceed the credit ratings of FGIC and MBIA.